 When will I get to choose my baby?
 This is our top question and we understand completely.
 We will tell you when you place your deposit an estimate of when you will select or pick up your kitten but these are living beings and do things in their own time.
 We have become very good at estimating over the many years we have been doing this but it is always an estimate.
 After you place a deposit we recommend you join our private Facebook Group “Sphynx Lovers” and get to know some of our other parents and families because they know more about us than anyone.
-We always treat people fairly and will notify you about 3 months before you will begin to get selections.
+We try to notify you about 3 months before you will begin to get selections.
 You may select from the available babies or pass for future litters because your reservation never expires and always continues to climb and at some point, you will get a pick from each litter until you select your baby.

 Are Sphynx hypoallergenic?
 Technically Yes BUT….
 Let’s discuss what “hypoallergenic” means.
 Hypoallergenic, according to Wikipedia, means “below normal” or “slightly” allergenic.
 Dictionary.com says “ minimize